-|Objectives||1.
-To provide students with a firm foundation for later studies in algebra and analysis, the two main branches of mathematics.
+1. Demonstrate a firm foundation for later studies in algebra and analysis, the two main branches of mathematics.

 - Sequences and series.

-2. Differential calculus of several variables.
+- Differential calculus of several variables.

-3. Ordinary differential equations.
+- Ordinary differential equations.

-4. Linear algebra: matrices, determinants, eigenvectors, diagonalisation.
+- Linear algebra: matrices, determinants, eigenvectors, diagonalisation.

 Face to Face On Campus 4 hour(s) per Week for Full Term